lsigut/EC_workflow/README.md

 |:-----------------------------------------|:--------------|
 | GR, PAR, Rn, Tair, Tsoil, VPD (or RH), P | GR, Tair      |

-Gaps in meteorological data are allowed (except for PAR needed for day/night data separation in `despikeLF()`), but `REddyProc` gap filling of meteorological data performs well mostly for short gaps.
+Gaps in meteorological data are allowed (except for global radiation, GR, needed for day/night data separation in `despikeLF()`), but `REddyProc` gap filling of meteorological data performs well mostly for short gaps.
 Minimum setup describes bare minimum needed for used functions and would require adaptations of the workflow.

 Processing of multiple or incomplete years is supported but it requires edits in EC workflow scripts.
 Note that for data fragments shorter than